sst/guide/_chapters/getting-production-ready.md

 ### Reorganize Your Repo

-In the next few chapters we are going to using [AWS CDK](https://aws.amazon.com/cdk/) to configure our Serverless infrastructure.
+In the next few chapters we are going to be using [AWS CDK](https://aws.amazon.com/cdk/) to configure our Serverless infrastructure.
 So let's reorganize our backend repo around a bit.

 {%change%} Create a new `services/notes/` directory.
-Run the following in our repo root.
+Run the following in the root of our backend repo.

 ``` bash
 $ mkdir -p services/notes